simonmichael/hledger_site/src/install.md

   to the stack/cabal install command and retry a few times, or ask for [help].

-- Here are some known build issues and workarounds on certain platforms:
+- Here are some known platform-specific build issues and workarounds:

   <blockquote class="warnings">
     <a href="https://github.com/jtdaugherty/vty/pull/1#issuecomment-297143444">windows: hledger-ui is not available</a><br>